-Rosphalt[®] LT mixes can be produced in either batch or drum plants.
+Rosphalt mixes can be produced in either batch or drum plants.
 Drum plants must be of the counter flow, double drum, or double barrel type.
-No Parallel-Flow Drum plants can be used to produce a Rosphalt[®] LT mix.
+Note: No Parallel-Flow Drum plants can produce Rosphalt.

-The plant must be able to introduce the Rosphalt[®] LT additive at the rate specified by the approved JMF.
+The plant must be able to introduce the Rosphalt additive at the proper rate as specified by the approved JMF.
 The methods of introduction are the same as adding any dry mix additive.

-Note: Hi-Tech Asphalt Solutions Inc. feed system for fibers has been found to be a suitable method for adding Rosphalt[®] additives in drum mix plants, where no mineral filler silo has been provided.
+Note: Hi-Tech Asphalt Solutions Inc. feed system for fibers has been found to be a suitable method for adding Rosphalt additives in drum mix plants, where no mineral filler silo has been provided.
 These systems are available for rental and purchase.